remix-run/react-router/docs/hooks/use-fetcher.md

 You can know the state of the fetcher with `fetcher.state`.
 It will be one of:

 - **idle** - nothing is being fetched.
-- **submitting** - A form has been submitted.
-If the method is GET, then the route loader is being called.
-If POST, PUT, PATCH, or DELETE, then the route action is being called.
+- **submitting** - A route action is being called due to a fetcher submission using POST, PUT, PATCH, or DELETE
-- **loading** - The data on the page is being revalidated after an action submission
+- **loading** - The fetcher is calling a loader (from a `fetcher.load`) or the route data on the page is being revalidated after a fetcher submission

 ## `fetcher.Form`